Problems we solve

 Electronic chips need to be kept cool to ensure reliability and performance.
 Typically, a heatsink-fan combination is used to achieve this.
 However, traditional rotary fans have many inherent disadvantages.

 Last only 2-3 years.
 Maintenance is needed.

 Due to copper rotors and stators.

-At Bimitech, we aim to mimic the optimized design and features of hummingbirds to come up with a better cooling technology, biomimetic cooling™.
+At Bimitech, we aim to mimic the optimized design and features of the hummingbird to come up with a better cooling technology.
+We call this biomimetic cooling™.

 Many years of research

-Our world-class researchers have spent years optimizing the cooling technology and the processes to mass manufacture the products.
+Our world-class researchers have spent years optimizing our cooling technology and the processes needed to mass manufacture the products.